deepsense-ai/db-ally/docs/how-to/custom_freeform_views.md

 dbally generate-txt2sql-view
 ```

-When you run this command, you will be asked to enter the configuration settings for the autodiscovery process, which include a selection:
+When you run this command, you will be asked to enter the configuration settings for the autodiscovery process, which include selecting:

 - The path to the file where the view will be generated
 - The database connection string